andrewKOwong/mixedconclusions/content/blog/temp_boardgames_part_two/index.md

 I'm gonna narrow the scope of analysis a bit by discussing only games that have a "geek rating" which I describe below.

+Then I'll give an overview of the general information.

+Finally, I'll take a look at ratings of the board games to see if we can answer the question
+"Are we in the golden age of board games?"

 ## The Bayesian Average Rating: Rated vs Unrated Games
 ### The Geek Rating: Rated vs Unrated Games